 Each year, many of Memorial Sloan Kettering Cancer Center’s former and current pediatric patients graduate from high school or earn their GED.
 Beginning in 2007, Memorial Sloan Kettering has celebrated this milestone at our annual Pediatric Convocation celebration.

-The New York Yankees support MSK’s programs in pediatric patient care, research, and education through the New York Yankees Universe fund.
-The Department of Pediatrics receives proceeds generated through its fan club when you make a donation or purchase a Yankees Universe T-shirt.
+The New York Yankees support MSK Kids patient care, research, and education through the New York Yankees Universe fund.
+MSK Kids receives proceeds generated through the fan club when you make a donation or purchase a Yankees Universe T-shirt.
 You can also join Yankees Universe today.